katerosejarvis/weather-service-backend/README.rst

 New Features Required
 ---------------------

+ - The current implementation uses dummy data, you must contact the openweathermap service to retrieve real data
  - I want the temperature in Fahrenheit, Kelvin or Celcius, how could I specify this in API calls?
 Implement.
  - Please restrict API access so it can be revoked at a later stage.
 If the